 Most considerable additions in property, plant and equipment in the year 2019 refer to:

-- a) property, plant and buildings installations of amount € 3,5 million for IKEA Stores and € 2,5 million for INTERSPORT & TAF Stores. - b) machinery installations, furniture and miscellaneous equipment of amount € 2,2 million for IKEA Stores and € 2,4 million for INTERSPORT & TAF Stores.
+- a) property, plant and buildings installations of amount € 3,5 million for IKEA Stores. - b) machinery installations, furniture and miscellaneous equipment of amount € 2,2 million for IKEA Stores.